bubriks/katacoda-scenarios/deployment-testing/step2.md

 └── test_2.js
 ```

-When Travis is done running the test, they will show the outcome of the test.
-This is done by showing it in their own dashboard and through GitHub Actions.
+When Travis is done running tests it will show their outcomes.
+This visible in the Travis CI dashboard.

 We can now exit the folder.
 `cd ..`{{execute T1}}